Article I: Name of Organization

 Section II: Eligibility to run for office

-Only active members of the organization shall be eligible to be nominated for elective office.
+Only active members of the organization who are current or former classroom instructors shall be eligible to be nominated for elective office.
+No more than 30% of the board can consist of former classroom instructors.
 Letters of self-nomination shall be submitted to the Executive committee.

 Section III: Voting

 Officers will be elected by mail ballot or through a secure online system approved by the Executive Committee.
 Ballots will be